moldagulovg/organometallic-space/README.md

 Coded by Galymzhan Moldagulov (Grad student @ IBS-CARS & UNIST, KR)

+## Acknowledgements:
+Big shoutout to Ph.D.
+Yaroslav Sobolev (IBS-CARS, KR) for teaching me how embeddings of multi-dimensional space work, Junren Li (PKU, CN) for his guidance with Faerun, as well as Sanzhar Nurgaliyev (NU, KZ), and Assanali Salem (UNIST, KR) for their help!

 ## [Organometallic Space (Click to Open)](https://moldagulovg.github.io/organometallic-space/tmap_plot.html)

 You can easily: